Law and Order (1969 film): Critical reaction

-At the time of a 2017 re-rerelease, the New York Times described the film as "harrowing" and as being among the films that show "brutal and blunt" power.
+At the time of a 2017 re-release, the New York Times described the film as "harrowing" and as being among the films that show "brutal and blunt" power.
 In such early Wiseman films, the newspaper said, "the black-and-white images are sometimes matched by a startling Manicheanism."
 It described the chokehold scene as a "dreadful, terrifying moment and, for this filmmaker, unusual in its viciousness.
 Generally, violence in Mr. Wiseman's work remains implied and attenuated, and more a matter of ordinary domination."

 In a review of Law and Order, Pauline Kael wrote: "Many of us grow to hate documentaries in school, because the use of movies to teach us something seems a cheat – a pill disguised as candy – and documentaries always seem to be about something we're not interested in.
 But Wiseman's documentaries show what is left out of both fictional movies and standard documentaries that simplify for a purpose, and his films deal with the primary institutions of our lives."